dteklavya/kodeKloud-level-3-kubernetes/deploy-guestbook-app-on-k8/Problem.md

     ```

-3. Create another deployment named redis-slave for Redis slave.
+3. Create another deployment named `redis-slave` for Redis slave.

     a.)
-Replicas count should be 2.
+Replicas count should be `2`.

     b.)
-Container name should be slave-redis-xfusion and it should use gcr.io/google_samples/gb-redisslave:v3 image.
+Container name should be `slave-redis-xfusion` and it should use `gcr.io/google_samples/gb-redisslave:v3` image.

     c.)
-Requests resources as CPU should be 100m and Memory should be 100Mi.
+Requests resources as CPU should be `100m` and Memory should be `100Mi`.

     d.)
-Define an environment variable named GET_HOSTS_FROM and its value should be dns.
+Define an environment variable named `GET_HOSTS_FROM` and its value should be `dns`.

     e.)
-Container port should be Redis default port i.e 6379.
+Container port should be Redis default port i.e `6379`.
     ```
     apiVersion: apps/v1
     kind: Deployment